tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 If you want to update the information of a third party when sending the request, send the `transfer.bankAccount.id` along with the information you want to update.
 Otherwise, you need to use the method to update the [payout request]({{< ref "Payouts-API.md#update-payout-request" >}}).

 {{% /alert %}}

-### API Call
-The following are the request and response examples for this operation.

 {{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}